bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+- Closure represents the ability to access a variable depending on it's relationship to a function.
+If the function attempting to call it is outside the function in which the variable was declared, it would not be able to do so.
+However, variables that are accessed by functions nested within the function from where it was declared can access it.
 2. Study the following code, then answer the questions below.

 ```js